 Moss contains abundant sub-mm-sized chondrules typical for the CO group, which are embedded in a fine-grained gray matrix.
 Extensive low-temperature alteration has likely occurred within the solar nebula, perhaps augmented on the parent body as evidenced by wide variation in secondary transformation effects in individual inclusions.
 Olivine grains within AOAs and spinel within CAIs have been altered to a range of higher FeO levels, while alteration of CAIs has resulted in the production of secondary minerals such as nepheline replacing primary melilite and/or anorthite, and perovskite that has been converted to ilmenite (Bischoff and Schmale, 2007).

 Based on 3He and 21Ne values, the CRE ages of the various CO3 chondrite falls show a range of 3.557 m.y., each representing an independent ejection event except for the 21 m.y. ages shared by Kainsaz and Ornans (Bartoschewitz et al., 2010).
 Cosmic-ray exposure values for Moss are the second shortest known for CO chondrites at 14 m.y.
 A gas retention age of 3.95 b.y. was found, while a KAr age of 4.43 b.y. was found; the reason for this age difference in Moss has not yet been determined.
-A study of the trapped noble gases shows that Q-Xe compositions are dominant, with small contributions from air-Xe and possibly from Xe-HL, but that Ar and Kr are present in higher abundances than normal for Q-type gases and likely represents an additional carrier phase.
+A study of the trapped noble gases shows that Q-Xe compositions are dominant, with small contributions from air-Xe and possibly from Xe-HL (a mixture of Xe-H [enriched in heavy xenon isotopes] and Xe-L [enriched in light xenon isotopes]; Bekaert et al., 2018 and references therein).
+It was also shown that Ar and Kr are present in higher abundances than normal for Q-type gases, which is likely attributable to an additional carrier phase (see the Yilmia page for further details about Q-gases).
 No correlation was found to exist between trapped noble gas abundances and metamorphic grade.

 The volume of FeNi-metal and FeS is typical for the proposed classification.
 As with the CO3.3 Ornans and CO3.1 Kainsaz, Moss contains a low C abundance (0.25 wt%) with a heterogeneous distribution of organic species, all of which have a low molecular weight with a low degree of variation (Pearson et al., 2007).
 This C abundance is unexpectedly low given its relatively low metamorphic grade, and low when compared to the organic inventory of analogous CO3 members such as CO3.5 Lancé.
 A micro-Raman study of the organic matter in Moss was undertaken by Yesiltas et al. (2016), and their results indicate the presence of more ordered carbon in some regions of the meteorite consistent with a higher degree of thermal metamorphism than in other CO chondrites.
 Ornans, Kainsaz, and Moss appear to have experienced unique metamorphic conditions on the parent body.